nfabacus/dictionary-app-fe/README.md

 # Dictionary App With React and Typescript
+This is a simple dictionary app to process big data on the front end (React and Typescript).

 ### Requirements
 1.When the user opens the dictionary application, they must see a scrollable list of English